Neurotypic-ai/magus-mark/CONTRIBUTING-OBSIDIAN.md

 - Join our Discord server for discussions
 - Check existing documentation and issues first

-Thank you for contributing to Obsidian Magic!
+Thank you for contributing to Magus Mark!